Aplenzin extended-release tablets

 Antidepressants may increase the risk of suicidal thoughts or actions in children, teenagers, and young adults.
 However, depression and certain other mental problems may also increase the risk of suicide.
 Talk with the patient's doctor to be sure that the benefits of using Aplenzin extended-release tablets outweigh the risks.

-Although Aplenzin extended-release tablets is not used to help patients stop smoking, another brand of medicine that contains bupropion is approved for this use.
+Although Aplenzin extended-release tablets are not used to help patients stop smoking, another brand of medicine that contains bupropion is approved for this use.
 Serious mental or mood problems, including depression, and suicidal thoughts or actions have been reported in some patients using bupropion to help them stop smoking.

 Family and caregivers must closely watch all patients who take Aplenzin extended-release tablets.
 It is important to keep in close contact with the patient's doctor.
 Contact the doctor at once if new, worsened, or sudden symptoms, such as agitation, hostility, depressed mood, or any unusual change in mood or behavior, occur.
 Contact the doctor right away if any signs of suicidal thoughts or actions occur.
 Discuss any questions with the patient's doctor.

-Aplenzin extended-release tablets is used for:
+Aplenzin extended-release tablets are used for:

 Treating depression.
 It is also used to prevent autumn-winter seasonal depression in patients with seasonal affective disorder (SAD).
 It may also be used for other conditions as determined by your doctor.